jvedant1001-ship-it/Python_Labs/README.md

 I'm learning that debugging isn't just about removing an error.

-I'm trying to understand why the program behaved differently from what I expected.
+It's about understanding why the program behaved differently from what I expected.

-My process:
+My current process:

 ┌─────────────────────┐
 │   Learn a concept   │
 └──────────┬──────────┘
            ↓
 ┌─────────────────────┐
 │   Build something   │
 └──────────┬──────────┘
            ↓
 ┌─────────────────────┐
 │     Get stuck 😅    │
 └──────────┬──────────┘
            ↓
 ┌─────────────────────┐